-void W.start_buffering() starts buffering mode for W. If W has no associated buffer a buffer pixrect buf of the same size as the current drawing area of W is created.
-All subsequent drawing operations draw into buf instead of W until buffering mode is ended by calling W step buffering ()
+- $void W.start_buffering()$ starts buffering mode for W. If W has no associated buffer a buffer pixrect buf of the same size as the current drawing area of W is created.
+All subsequent drawing operations draw into buf instead of W until buffering mode is ended by calling $W.stop_buffering()$. - void W.flush_buffer() copies the contents of the buffer pixrect into the drawing area of W.

-by calling $W.stop_buffering()$.

-void W.flush_buffer() copies the contents of the buffer pixrect into the drawing area of W.

-void W.flush_buffer($double\ dx,\ double\ dy$)
+void W.flush_buffer(double dx, double dy)